Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's accounted for 11.3% of his team's three-pointers made, averaging 1.8 per game.

-- White's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- White's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the Heat are second in the league, allowing 109.8 points per contest.

-- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the NBA.
+- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the league.

 Derrick White vs. the Heat